Listen to an audio file of this tool.

 - “I wonder if we can do something that will make it easier to share.”

 - Help your child notice and name their own cues, so they can develop self-awareness and learn to trust their own feelings.
 This includes describing and naming the pride they may feel when they have gotten through a challenging situation.
 Pointing out the resilience that they demonstrate will help them notice it and know it is there when the next challenge arises.

 Working together as a family can be enjoyable.
 Turn on some music or sing a song while cleaning up.

 Don’t nag.
 Instead set a timer to remind your children when it’s time for cleaning up.

 It’s likely that your kids will engage in some competitive sports activities either by playing informally in your neighborhood or by playing on a team.
-And those experiences can also offer valued skills like teamwork, learning how to win and lose graciously, and getting along with others.
+Those experiences can also offer valued skills like teamwork, learning how to win and lose graciously, and getting along with others.

 Practice can take the form of pretend play, cooperatively working together, or trying out a new skill with you as a coach and ready support.
 Practice is necessary in order for children to internalize new skills.
 Practice grows vital new brain connections that strengthen each time your child works hard to perform the new action.

-- Use “Show me…” When a child learns a new ability, they are eager to show it off!
+- Use “Show me…” statements.
+When a child learns a new ability, they are eager to show it off!
 Give them that chance.
-Say: “Show me how you can take turns with your sister while playing.”
-Set a goal for a playtime and then, reflect afterward on how it went.
+Say, “Show me how you can take turns with your sister while playing.”
+Set a goal for a playtime and then reflect afterward on how it went.